AhsanAli-buet/CSE-Term-Project/Term_Project_P2P_Chat_Messenger_1105083/READ_ME.txt

 P2P Chat Messenger is a term project of BUET CSE Level-2 Term-1 developed by Ahsan Ali 1105083 under supervision of Assistant Professor Mohammad Saifur Rahman.
-This project is implemented in java jdk7 version.
+This project is implemented using java jdk7 version.

 P2P Chat Messenger is a LAN chat messenger i.e., Devices should be connected in same LAN network adapter